Career Planning

 What you will learn

 This course will prepare you for the new, fundamental components that lead to success in finding work and building a promising career.
-You will figure out if you are living in a community with relevant opportunities that fit your skills and education.
+You will figure out if you are living in a community with relevant opportunities that fit your skills, education and interests.
 You will learn how to explore the job market for the best opportunities.
 This course will also prepare you for the job interview, how to map out a line of questioning and how to present your story in a compelling and confident manner.
 You will also -

-• Learn about yourself and the best job markets for the work you want to pursue.
+- Learn about yourself and the best job markets for the work you want to pursue.

-• Learn where to find the work you want or explore remote opportunities.
+- Learn where to find the work you want or explore remote opportunities.

-• Learn how to write a resume that complies with automated screening systems.
+- Learn how to write a resume that complies with automated screening systems.

-• Learn how to prepare for the interview and the reference check.
+- Learn how to prepare for the interview and the reference check.

-1. Understanding you through self-awareness and self-reflection.
+- Understanding yourself through self-awareness teaching tools and self-reflection.

-3. How to study job markets, locations and the cost of living.
+- How to study job markets, locations and the cost of living.

-4. Preparing your resume, cover letters, interview notes and references.
+- Preparing your resume, cover letters, interview notes and references.

-5. How to pitch for an unadvertised job.
+- How to pitch for an unadvertised job.

 Free and open resources